RomanLut/hx_espnow_rc/doc/xiromini/xiromini.md

 Sport telemetry includes: RSSI (in -db, lower is better), battery percentage, satellites count.

-Development is suspended due to loss of drone..
+Development is suspended due to loss of drone...

 Usage:
 Adjust Xiro Wifi network name and password in ModeXiroMini.cpp.